Instassa/SIDE-GAN-Pytorch/README.md

 ### SIDE-GAN-Pytorch code for adversarial generation of dynamic system ID trajectories.

-This is the accompanying code for the paper 'Adversarial Generation of Informative Trajectories for Dynamics System Identification', published in IEEE iROS2020.
+This is the accompanying code for the paper _'Adversarial Generation of Informative Trajectories for Dynamics System Identification'_, published in IEEE iROS2020.
 It is capable of fast generation of multiple cyclic dynamic system identification trajectories, like in the figure below:
 ![visual trajectories](./pictures/SIDE-GAN_pictures.png)